aboutcode-org/aboutcode-toolkit/docs/UsingAboutCodetoDocumentYourSoftwareAssets.md

   <tr>
     <td>copyright_file</td>
     <td>copyright statement text file name</td>
-    <td>Optional. genabout will look for the file name (if a directory is specified in the --license_text_location option)  to copy that file to the .ABOUT file target directory. </td>
+    <td>Optional. gen will look for the file name (if a directory is specified in the --license-text-location option) to copy that file to the .ABOUT file target directory. </td>
   </tr>
   <tr>
     <td>notice_file</td>
     <td>notice text file name</td>
-    <td>Optional. genabout will look for the file name (if a directory is specified in the --license_text_location option)  to copy that file to the .ABOUT file target directory. </td>
+    <td>Optional. gen will look for the file name (if a directory is specified in the --license-text-location option) to copy that file to the .ABOUT file target directory. </td>
   </tr>
   <tr>
     <td>license_text_file</td>
     <td>license text file name</td>
-    <td>Optional. genabout will look for the file name (if a directory is specified in the --license_text_location option)  to copy that file to the .ABOUT file target directory. </td>
+    <td>Optional. gen will look for the file name (if a directory is specified in the --license-text-location option) to copy that file to the .ABOUT file target directory. </td>
   </tr>
   <tr>
     <td>license_url</td>